-(i) All Term loans (Foreign currency loans & Rupee loans) are secured by first charge on freehold land, leasehold factory building (with land) and windmill and second charge on entire current assets of the Company (refer Note 4.10).
-The loans are further secured by personal guarantee of Chairman and Managing Director of the Company.

-17.2 Terms of repayment and maturity profile of the term loan is as set out below:
+- (i) All Term loans (Foreign currency loans & Rupee loans) are secured by first pari passu charge created on property, plant and equipment of the Company (present and future) and second charge on entire current assets of the Company (refer Note 4.9).
+The loans are further secured by personal guarantee of Chairman & Managing Director of the Company. - (ii) Vehicle loan is secured against security of vehicle financed and further guaranteed by personal guarantee of Chairman & Managing Director of the Company. - 17.2 Terms of repayment and maturity profile of the term loan is as set out below: